 Originally, kolams were meant to be drawn by young women or young ladies of the household.
 The process behind this practice came from the idea that creating a kolam took time, patience, and extraordinary attention to detail in order to complete the design.

-Despite that, this process has also evolved over the times, in that all family members are encouraged to participate in the creating of a kolam as a form of harmony.
+Despite that, this process has also evolved over time, in that all family members are encouraged to participate in the creation of a kolam as a form of harmony.

 And though many Malaysians only come across this beautiful piece of art during the Deepavali period, kolams are used in various other Hindu celebrations, including the harvest festival of Ponggal and Onam.